Caching#

 Restored: node_modules/

-If a third party project, such as Bundler, changes the location where they store dependencies or your project the dependence location is different the default specified in Basic Usage, you might need to specify the key's path manually instead of using a caching shortcut.
+If a third party project, such as Bundler, changes the location where they store dependencies or your project then dependency location is different than the default specified in Basic Usage; you might need to specify the key's path manually instead of using a caching shortcut.

 cache store key path#